zn1e/Resource-Stockpiling-Project/README.md

 3. Click `Clone` and wait for the cloning process to finish.
 <br> **Note:** *It will ask for the Eng-Git credentials if you haven't put it into IntelliJ*
 ### Cloning using command line
-- If you prefer using the command line, open the terminal of the folder you want the repository to be downloaded to and <br>
-run the command `git clone https://eng-git.canterbury.ac.nz/seng201-2024/team-75`.
-You will then have to open <br>
-this folder in IntelliJ.
+- If you prefer using the command line, open the terminal of the folder you want the repository to be downloaded to and run the command `git clone https://eng-git.canterbury.ac.nz/seng201-2024/team-75`.
+You will then have to open this folder in IntelliJ.

 The above instructions are based from SENG201 - Tutorial 1 Lab.